 Tornado reported near West Baton Rouge-Pointe Coupee parish line Wednesday afternoon

-NEW ROADS - A possible tornado spotted in near the West Baton Rouge-Pointe Coupee parish line prompted a tornado warning in other parts of the capital area Wednesday.
+NEW ROADS - A possible tornado was spotted near the West Baton Rouge-Pointe Coupee parish line as parts of the capital area was issued a tornado warning Wednesday.

 The National Weather Service says the tornado is believed to have appeared around 2:30 in the area based on video evidence and damage in the area.
 The tornado was first reported by the West Baton Rouge Parish government.